Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/02-how-to-build-an-oracle-on-top-of-uniswap.md

 ## Fixed windows

-In the case where data freshness is not important, and recent prices are equally weighted with historical prices, it is enough to collect the cumulative price once per period, e.g. once per 24 hours.
+In the case where data freshness is not important, and recent prices are weighted equally with historical prices, it is enough to collect the cumulative price once per period (e.g. once per 24 hours.)

-Computing the average price over these data points gives you 'fixed windows', which can be refreshed at the lapse of every period.
+Computing the average price over these data points gives you 'fixed windows', which can be refreshed after the lapse of every period.
 We have built an example of this kind of oracle [here](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleOracleSimple.sol).

+Note this example does not limit the maximum size of the fixed window, i.e. it only requires that the window size is greater than 1 period (e.g. 24 hours).

 ## Moving averages

-In the case where data freshness is important, you can use a sliding window where the cumulative price variable is measured more often than once per period.
+In the case where data freshness is important, you can use a sliding window in which the cumulative price variable is measured more often than once per period, in order to compute moving averages that always include the most recent price.

 There are at least
 [two kinds of moving averages](https://www.investopedia.com/terms/m/movingaverage.asp#types-of-moving-averages)